-This is often the situation if you are applying to transfer to another U of M college (e.g., changing from CFANS to CSE), but can also be the case for majors within your current college.
+This is often the situation if you are applying to change to another U of M college (e.g., changing from CFANS to CSE), but can also be the case for majors within your current college.
 The process can include (but is not limited to):

 - Completion of prerequisite courses

 - GPA minimum requirements

 As you explore majors, you may also find some that are competitive, meaning that there is not enough space in the major for all students who might be interested.
 To find out if a major requires an additional admission process, start by using the Major Profiles to learn how to declare your major of interest.
 Our Changing Colleges Within the U page will provide contact information and links to help you learn about the specific change of college process.

 Make a Parallel Plan